-When the dog owner denies having insurance coverage, the victim still may have a remedy, so here is the protocol that should be followed:
+When the dog owner denies having insurance coverage, the victim still may have a remedy.

 File a lawsuit to get information

-Another reason for filing the lawsuit has to do with finding someone other than the dog owner who is legally liable for what happened.
+- Defendants blame others who might have insurance.
+You might not be aware of another dog owner, premises owner, employer or principal who may be legally liable for what happened and might be insured for it too.
 Examples include a friend who co-owns the dog, an ex-boyfriend or ex-wife who still co-owns the dog, or a rescue group whose contract foolishly provides that it still owns the dog.
 A word of caution: discovering other parties who are legal owners of a dog is uniquely the job of a lawyer, not a person with little or no knowledge of dog bite law.
 See Tips and Tricks for Victims’ Attorneys on this website or better yet view the video Tips and Tricks for Dog Bite Lawyers.

-Press hard at getting the dog owner convicted of a crime so there will be “restitution”
+Press hard to get the dog owner convicted of a crime so there will be “restitution”

 If there is a criminal prosecution, you can collect that way too.
 A defendant can be ordered to “make restitution” to the victim, meaning pay compensation for the victim’s economic losses of all sorts and even attorneys fees.
 Two things have to happen: the defendant has to be convicted (even with a plea bargain or sentence bargain) and you have to work with the prosecutor to get the order and then enforce it.
 This can be a powerful tool because the dog owner will go to jail if they don’t pay you.